DawJu/DawJu.github.io/README.md

 If you answered yes to any of these, then this tool may be for you.

 Disclaimer: This tool is still in development.
-Thing will be changed and new features will be added over time.
+Things will be changed and new features will be added over time.